CAPT-G/Money_Creation/README.md

 - **Commercial banks** (credit money)

 Each dollar represents an **IOU in a nested ledger network**, trusted because the system enforces balance and convertibility within itself.

 ---

-**Next Logical Step:**
-Explore how these layers consolidate into one **macro balance sheet** — showing how “public debt” and “money supply” are two perspectives on the same national accounting structure.

----